 Even with these guidelines, every insurance company is going to be different.
 Some departments or policies may have better service and terms.
 Often, the area you live in determines the branch office you'll be working with.
 Because of these variables, you should not make sweeping judgments about entire companies.

 Similarly, a bad experience with one captive agent doesn't mean all captive agents are not worth dealing with.
 As in any industry, the quality of service often comes down to the people assigned to you.

 Independent agents can vary greatly in terms of their quality of service and the policies to which they have access.
 Shopping around for an independent agent becomes just as important as shopping around for a car insurance company.
 Seek out businesses with a reliable reputation and who specialize in your particular demographic to find the best service.

-Since buying direct can be a gamble, do not assume that one good experience characterizes the entire process.
+Buying direct can be a gamble.
+So don't assume that one good experience characterizes the entire process.
 In some cases, buying direct can be a great decision.
 It can save you money without costing you any quality of service or coverage.
 Other times, trying to repeat a past success you or someone else had could result in disaster.